Why are rainforests being destroyed?

 Causes and Effects pearls.
 Plane Search Raises Questions About Sea of Floating Junk.
 Mar 29, 2014 6:36am The search area for missing Malaysia Airlines Flight 370 has been shifted nearly 700 miles northeast, March 28, 2014.

 (Australian Maritime Safety Authority) The search for debris from missing Malaysia Airlines flight 370 has not turned up any evidence of a crash, but it has trained the world’s gaze on thousands of pieces of junk floating on the ocean’s surface.
 Much of that debris could be made up of plastics, old appliances or parts of homes that have washed away from fragile communities, and cargo containers from ships, according to ocean advocacy group One World One Ocean.

 Water pollution is when waste, chemicals, or other particles cause a body of water (i.e. rivers, oceans, lakes) to become harmful to the fish and animals that need the water to survive.
 Water pollution can disrupt and negatively impact nature's water cycle as well.
 Natural Causes of Water Pollution Sometimes water pollution can occur through natural causes like volcanoes, algae blooms, animal waste, and silt from storms and floods.

 The report, which appeared in the journal Science on Thursday, is the most ambitious effort yet to estimate how much plastic debris ends up in the sea.
 Jenna Jambeck, an assistant professor of environmental engineering at the University of Georgia and lead author of the study, said the amount of plastic that entered the oceans in the year measured, 2010, might be as little as 4.8 million metric tons or as much as 12.7 million.
-Great Pacific Garbage Patch - National Geographic Society.
-The Great Pacific Garbage Patch, also known as the Pacific trash vortex, spans waters from the West Coast of North America to Japan.
+The paper’s middle figure of eight million, she said, is the equivalent of “five plastic grocery bags filled with plastic for every foot of coastline in the world” — a visualization that, she said, “sort of blew my mind.”
+Ms. Great Pacific Garbage Patch - National Geographic Society.
+The Great Pacific Garbage Patch is a collection of marine debris in the North Pacific Ocean.

 These areas of spinning debris are linked together by the North Pacific Subtropical Convergence Zone, located a few hundred kilometers north of Hawaii.
 This convergence zone is where warm water from the South Pacific meets up with cooler water from the Arctic.
 Ocean Heroes: The Plastics Problem.
 New Study Shows Plastic in Oceans Is on the Rise.

 In 2010, eight million tons of plastic trash ended up in the ocean from coastal countries—far more than the total that has been measured floating on the surface in the ocean's "garbage patches. " That's the bad news.
 The even worse news is that the tonnage is on target to increase tenfold in the next decade unless the world finds a way to improve how garbage is collected and managed.

 Animals and pollution.
 Solutions.
 Trash in Ocean.
 Ocean trash breakdown list.
 Life in Antarctica Relies on Shrinking Supply of Krill.
 On the Antarctic island of South Georgia, in February, toward the middle of what passes for summer at the bottom of the world, I hurried through the ruined whaling station of Grytviken.